abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The group of rotations in a triangle - categorical notation](../03_monoid/symmetry_rotation_category.svg)

-A monoid, any monoid, can be seen as a *category with one object*.
-The converse is also true: any category with one object can be seen as a monoid e.g. no matter how you flip a triangle, it would still be a triangle.
+> A monoid, any monoid, can be seen as a *category with one object*.
+The converse is also true: any category with one object can be seen as a monoid
+{: .definition}

+e.g. no matter how you flip a triangle, it would still be a triangle.

-Formal definition
+### Formal definition
----

 "Any category with one object can be seen as a monoid".
 Let's check if that is really true, by reviewing the definition of a category:

 > A category is a collection of *objects* (we can think of them as points) and *morphisms* (arrows) that go from one object to another, where: